Restore the Constitution Act

 SECTION 6.
 JURISDICTIONAL AND LEGAL PROTECTIONS.

-(a) Courts and other reviewing authorities shall resolve any and all issues of purported conflict between federal directives and directives of this Act in accordance with the principles of Section 3(d).
+(a) Courts and other reviewing authorities shall resolve any and all issues of purported conflict between federal directives and directives of this Act in accordance with the principles of Section 3(d) & (e).

-(b) The courts of [state/locality] shall have original jurisdiction over any action arising from this Act, including any cause of action established under a provision adopted pursuant to Section 5.
-No such case may be transferred or removed to, or otherwise heard by, any court that fails to recognize and apply the principles set forth in Section 3(d).
+(b) The courts of [state/locality] shall have original jurisdiction over any action arising from this Act.
+No such case may be transferred or removed to, or otherwise heard by, any court that fails to recognize and apply the principles set forth in Section 3(d) & (e).

 (c) Any person subject to or affected by a ruling, judgment, or enforcement action that conflicts with the provisions or principles of this Act may petition a court of [state/locality] for a determination of nonrecognition.
-Upon finding that the external action failed to apply the principles of Section 3(d), the court may declare the action void and unenforceable within [state/locality] and grant appropriate relief.
+Upon finding that the external action failed to apply the principles of Section 3(d) & (e), the court may declare the action void and unenforceable within [state/locality] and grant appropriate relief.

 (d) The courts of [state/locality] shall have final authority to interpret and apply this Act, and their rulings shall be conclusive with respect to any matter governed by this Act.
 No other court or authority shall override or bind a court of [state/locality] in any matter arising under this Act.